CryptoManiac/tiny-aes-cpp/README.md

 ## Memory safety

 * Not using pointers, pointer casting and whatever potentially dangerous stuff unless absolutely necessary.
-* Only deterministic and transparent types are aavailable through public API functions.
+* Only deterministic and transparent types are available for the public API functions.

 ## API